 If you are having dental implants placed and have bone loss in your jaw, you may be a candidate for bone grafting in the implant area to help ensure a durable implant placement.
-Dr. Jesin performs the full scope of oral surgery procedures, including the bone grafting procedures that are proven to open the way for more of our patients to receive stable dental implants.
-Dr. Jesin also uses bone grafting in the treatment of other oral and maxillofacial conditions such as in the repair of injuries from facial trauma.
+Drs.
+Jesin and Lytle perform the full scope of oral surgery procedures, including the bone grafting procedures that are proven to open the way for more of our patients to receive stable dental implants.
+They also use bone grafting in the treatment of other oral and maxillofacial conditions such as in the repair of injuries from facial trauma.

 Types of Bone Grafting